carbon-language/carbon-lang/docs/project/roadmap.md

 As we adjust our schedule and roadmap to reflect the realistic rate of progress, the _earliest_ it seems feasible to have everything we need to evaluate the 0.1 language is 2025.
 We're starting to be optimistic in 2024 that we'll be able to hit this in 2025, but ultimately this remains a lower bound.
-We may discover as we progress things that further push out the schedule here.
+As we progress, we may discover things that push the schedule out further.
 That is the nature of an experimental project like Carbon.

 We expect that once we reach this milestone the community will be able to start realistically evaluating Carbon as a C++ successor language.
 Of course, this